Skip to Main Content

 • Red eye - only the researcher can see this item when she is logged in

 Only me: only you and your trusted individual(s) you have granted access can see this information, when signed in.
+The default visibility setting of your email address(es) is only me.

 Recommendation: to make full use of your ORCID iD and record, we advise you to choose the visibility setting 'Everyone'.
 To be able to use your ORCID iD to register with publishers (for example when submitting an article), your e-mail address has to have the visibility setting 'everyone' or 'trusted parties'.